celo-org/celo-monorepo/packages/docs/command-line-interface/exchange.md

 ### Celo

-Exchange CELO for Celo Dollars via the stability mechanism
+Exchange CELO for Celo Dollars via the stability mechanism.
+(Note: this is the equivalent of the old exchange:gold)

 ```
 USAGE